sushiswap/sushi-docs/docs/FAQ/Miso FAQ.md

 ### Will all auctions be held in Ether?

 No, launch creators will be able to set the auction currency they believe will best benefit their project.
-Default options for ETH and Stable Coin are available, as well as the ability to assign any custom token for the auction.
+Default options for ETH and stablecoin are available, as well as the ability to assign any custom token for the auction.
 With MISO’s eventual offering across multiple chains, chain-specific defaults may be built in.

 ### How does MISO benefit Sushi users and holders?

-Miso launches will seamlessly integrate with liquidity pool set up on the Sushiswap platform, increasing overall liquidity and transactions - the direct benefits of additional liquidity and projects on the Sushi exchange are obvious.
+Miso launches will seamlessly integrate with liquidity pool set up on the SushiSwap platform, increasing overall liquidity and transactions - the direct benefits of additional liquidity and projects on the Sushi exchange are obvious.
 Holistically, the draw of MISO in bringing new, fledgling communities into the Sushi ecosystem extends far further.

 ### Will we be able to launch tokens on different chains as well or will MISO start with ETH?